⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 China Construction Bank (CCB)

-Another leading state-owned bank, known for its strong focus on infrastructure and corporate lending.
+Another 'Big Four' state-owned bank, with a strong focus on infrastructure and construction loans.

 Agricultural Bank of China (ABC)

-A state-owned commercial bank with a significant presence in rural areas and agricultural finance.
+Large state-owned bank serving predominantly rural areas and agricultural businesses.

 2